bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

 #### Pattern1
 Assuming only featureA, featureB, featureC, and featureD were updated after the last evaluation.

-Only featuresA, featureB, featureC, and featureD are evaluated, since no features depend on these features.
+Only featureA, featureB, featureC, and featureD are evaluated since no features depend on these features.

 | updated                                | evaluated                               |
 |----------------------------------------|-----------------------------------------|